Ethnic minorities: specialised databases

 Ethnic group is available for over 90% of episodes of care in genitourinary medicine clinics in Scotland.
 NHS Grampian had the largest proportion of non-white attendees.
 More information is available in chapter 4 of the 2009 report entitled "Scotland's Sexual Health Information" which can be downloaded from the ISD Sexual Health web page.

 Pre-school child development data (which monitors children’s social and emotional development at 27-30 months) is published by Public Health Scotland.
-Data for 2013/14 to 2018/19 includes information on ethnicity.
+Ethnicity was recorded for more than 97% of children in Scotland with a review in 2023/24.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.